Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Algorithm: Linearly-Solvable Goal Kernel Dynamic Programming

-Note that the ordering constraints in $Q_{\sigma \dg}$ are acting on the row space of $P_\kappa$, where $\kappa$ determines the structure of $P_\kappa$ using global knowledge of sub-goal connectivity.
-Also, since the cost function $q_\pi$ equals the value function, i.e. $q_\pi(\pi_\dg,x,a)=v_{\pi_\dg}(x,a)$, the cost matrix $Q_\pi$ has diagonal entries which are the desirability functions of each sub-problem concatenated into a vector: $Q_\pi = diag(exp(-\mathbf{q}_\pi)) = diag(exp(-\mathbf{v}_\pi)) = diag(\mathbf{z}_\pi)$. (see Appx.\ref{sec:function_graph} for architecture visualization.).
-Once $u_{\pi_\dg}^*$ has been computed, the agent follows the policy indexed by each sampled $\pi_\dg$, i.e. $\pi_\dg \xrightarrow{} u_{xa_g}^*(x',a'|x,a)$, until the goal state-action has been reached, followed by a newly sampled $\pi_\dg$.
-Fig. \ref{fig:coupled_dyn}.A shows an example of coupled state trajectory and jump dynamics, drawn from the optimal policy which satisfies the task of getting an axe before chopping wood, and collecting water.
-Because the tLMDP solves order-constrained multi-goal tasks, it is structurally analogous to (precedence-constrained) Traveling Salesman Problems \cite{bianco1994exact} given a final goal that grounds to the agent's initial state.
-Fig. \ref{fig:coupled_dyn}.A shows a problem with nine sub-goals with precedence relations on sub-goal colors as types, $\psi$.
+Fig. \ref{fig:task_example}.A shows an example of coupled state trajectory and jump dynamics, drawn from the optimal policy which satisfies the task of getting an axe before chopping wood, and collecting water.
+Because the TLMDP solves precedence-constrained multi-goal tasks, it is structurally analogous to (precedence-constrained) Traveling Salesman Problems~\cite{bianco1994exact} given a final goal that grounds to the agent's initial state.
+Fig. \ref{fig:results_fig}.A shows a problem with nine sub-goals with precedence on sub-goal colors as features, $\psi$.